 at around 53 mins) When Dumbledore's Army first meets at the Hog's Head Inn, there is a bartender accompanied by a goat, played by Jim McManus, and credited as "Barman."
 This character is later identified as Aberforth Dumbledore, the Professor's younger brother.
 This character returns in Harry Potter and the Deathly Hallows: Part 2 (2011), and is played by Ciarán Hinds.

 Though the Mirror of Erised doesn't appear in the novel, it turns up in the movie.
 It can be seen during Harry's possession by Voldemort and when Harry draws closer to the mirror his face is shown distorted with some of the Dark Lord's features.
 David Yates and Stuart Craig decided to use it as there as one more example of the many appeals to objects and shots from previous movies on the series.

-Although not addressed in the film, the voice from the orb making the prophecy belongs to Professor Sybil Trelawney (Emma Thompson).
+at around 1h 45 mins) Although not addressed in the film, the voice from the orb making the prophecy belongs to Professor Sibyll Trelawney (Emma Thompson).
 In the novel, Professor Dumbledore explains that Trelawney got into a state of trance during her job interview and made the original prophecy (although completely unaware of it herself).
-He a adds that Trelawney making such an important prediction was the only reason why Dumbledore hired the otherwise incompetent teacher in the first place.
+He also adds that Trelawney making such an important prediction was the only reason why Dumbledore hired the otherwise incompetent teacher in the first place.

 Near the end of the movie, when Voldemort faces off with Dumbledore in duel, you can clearly see Dumbledore use The Elder Wand.
 The Elder Wand is the greatest wand ever made.
 The Elder Wand also is the vital element in the last installment, Harry Potter and the Deathly Hallows: Part 2 (2011).
 The Elder Wand was also clearly visible in the Prisoner of Azkaban, too.